Skip to content

 }

-0typically signifies a successful operation.status (string): A message or status indicator related to the request.
+• status (string): A status indicator related to the request (e.g. Success).

-currentbalance1 (integer): The current balance of the savings account in a specific currency or context.
+• currentbalance1 (number): The current balance of the savings account in the primary context.

-currentbalance2 (integer): The current balance of the savings account in another currency or context.
+• currentbalance2 (number): The current balance of the savings account in an alternative context.

 Notes